 Epileptic seizures and pseudo-seizures are distinguishable both by their nature and symptoms, but the diagnosis can be difficult.
 Epileptic seizures are caused by a change in how the brain cells send electrical signals to each other, while pseudo-seizures are triggered by a conscious or unconscious desire for more care and attention.
 Thus, measuring brain activity with an EEG and video telemetry is important for distinguishing epileptic and pseudo-seizures.
 Also, pseudo-seizures often lack the exhaustion, confusion, and nausea that is associated with epileptic seizures.
 Psychogenic seizures can occur in people who also experience epileptic seizures.

 Depending on the type of seizure, they can last anywhere from a few seconds to several minutes.
 In rare cases, seizures can last many hours.
-For example, a tonic-clonic seizure typically lasts 1-7 minutes.
-Absence seizures may only last a few seconds, while complex partial seizures range from 30 seconds to 2-3 minutes.
+For example, a tonic-clonic seizure typically lasts 1-3 minutes; if the seizure lasts longer than 5 minutes, it is considered to be a medical emergency and 911 must be called.
+Absence seizures may only last a few seconds, while focal dyscognitive seizures range from 30 seconds to 2-3 minutes.
 "Status Epilepticus" refers to prolonged seizures that can last for many hours, and this can be a serious medical condition.
 In most cases, however, seizures are fairly short and little first aid is required.

-There is no single cause of epilepsy.
+There is no single cause of Epilepsy.
 Many factors can injure the nerve cells in the brain or the way the nerve cells communicate with each other.
-In approximately 65% of all cases there is NO known cause.
+In approximately 70% of all cases there is NO known cause.
 The following are some of the most frequently identified causes: